 The greatest benefit of studying the Bible is a stronger connection and relationship with Jesus.
 The more time we spend reading the Bible the stronger our identity in Christ becomes.
-We are able to love and forgive others, and the closer we grow to Christ the more we desire to read His word.
+When we walk confidently in our identity, we are able to love and forgive others, and our gifts and mission become clear.
+Also the closer we grow to Christ the more we desire to read His word.

 Hebrews 11:6 “And it is impossible to please God without faith.
 Anyone who wants to come to him must believe that God exists and that he rewards those who sincerely seek him.”

 John 1:1 “In the beginning the Word already existed.
 The Word was with God, and the Word was God.”